Skip to content

 Californians, Americans, Canadians, Australians: their privacy laws differ, but they converge on one point — the less personal data you collect, the fewer obligations you carry. snorklee sets no cookies, keeps no stable identifier and sells nothing.
 The same architecture follows you into every jurisdiction.

-Why it travels
+Why this architecture travels better

 Less data collected, fewer obligations.